 Schools and systems are best placed to understand the individual needs of students and budget accordingly.

 What information is collected through the NCCD?

-Every year your school collects and provides to the Australian Government Department of Education (the Department) the following information for each student receiving an adjustment due to disability.
+Every year your school collects and provides to the Australian Government Department of Education, Skills and Employment (the Department) the following information for each student receiving an adjustment due to disability.
 This includes the student’s:

 year of schooling

 level of adjustment provided (QDTP, supplementary, substantial or extensive)